 Think two or three positive ideas or remember two happy or better yet, humorous memories and keep them prepared to tell your loved one if the second arises.
 You have to think of these when you are lonely because life will get busy or overwhelming when near a sick person.
 Grab the opportunities to give them little gifts of happiness through the day.
 Have some stories, anecdotes or memories prepared at all times.
 Be ready to induce a change of subject from the conversation when you believe you and the patient are going in circles around the same old themes.

-Whenever you’re with your loved ones, focus all your attention on them and try to not consider your pain.
+Whenever you’re with your loved ones or Wildlife Removal Melbourne, focus all your attention on them and try to not consider your pain.
 It can never fit theirs.
 And don’t let mental digressions divert you from your real chore that’s keeping yourself strong enough to help the person you love.
 It’s easy to ask oneself “why us, why me?”
 It’s in fact an unavoidable question.
 But it’s a question with no answer and searching for one obsessively will not solve the issue and will deduct from your energy reserves.
 When that question (or similar ones) pop into your head, look at it squarely for a few moments and then let your ideas let it leave you alone.
 Turn your focus to more profitable endeavors.
 Don’t sit around letting questions attack you.
 Don’t stay in bed if you’re awake doing nothing; grab a book or get up to bake some cookies.
 Anything is better than letting destructive or depressive thoughts and tortuous questions engulf you.
 One of my favorites is writing something for my loved ones when my mind does not appear to find any peace.
 The mere act of sitting at the computer or holding the pen in my hand helps me focus and fight negative ideas.
 Reading soothes my mind so much!
 It helps me run away from my reality for a little while, and it has been shown to be a great way to decrease stress.
 But whatever you read must be of interest to you.
 Don’t try to take any book laying around on your home.
 Choose something that has meaning and you really need to know about.

 Meet up with friends who can support you too.
 Find minutes to vent your anger and sadness away from your ill loved one but encouraged by friends or others who care for you.
 Let’s share your pain and comfort you, also.
 Do not play hero all day long; it is exhausting and you need to save your energy up.